Nassau Country Club

 How does Nassau Country Club spend its money?

 Nassau Country Club directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Nassau Country Club tax-deductible?